gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 **Unified labeling client only:** Uninstalls the Network Discovery Windows server service.

 ### [Unprotect-RMSFile](Unprotect-RMSFile.md)
-**Classic client only:** Unprotects a file that is currently protected by RMS.
+Unprotects a file that is currently protected by RMS.

 For the unified labeling client, use **[Set-AIPFileLabel](Set-AIPFileLabel.md)** instead.